-EOS provides a platform for like-minded investors to pool resources, creating a powerful force for positive change.
-We work on behalf of long-term global investors who entrust us with the stewardship of approximately £1.42tn / \$1.8tn / €1.66tn of assets (as at 31st March 2024) invested in over 18,000 companies worldwide.
-EOS at Federated Hermes is a subsidiary of Federated Hermes Limited but does not itself manage investments.
+EOS provides stewardship services for long-term global investors advising on approximately £1.6tn / \$2.1tn / €1.9tn of assets (as at 31st March 2025) invested in over 18,000 companies worldwide.
+EOS at Federated Hermes Limited is a subsidiary of Federated Hermes Limited but does not itself manage investments.

-Our diverse and multilingual team of engagement and voting specialists monitors the investments of our clients in companies and intervenes where necessary with the aim of improving long-term performance and sustainability.
+Our diverse and multilingual team of engagement and voting recommendation specialists monitors the investments of our clients in companies and intervenes where necessary with the aim of improving long-term shareholder value.
 Our team comprises experienced professionals who have the expertise, language skills and cultural knowledge to deliver real beneficial change at the companies its clients invest in.